sdeleuze/website/content/posts/introducing-kotlin-wasm.md

 KoWasm provides and documents on [https://kowasm.org/api/](https://kowasm.org/api/) APIs designed to allow building server-side applications.

-The WASI module for now leverages the low level WASI Preview1 ABI and exposes it with a Kotlin API inspired from the higher-level WASI Preview2 API.
+The WASI module, for now, leverages the low-level WASI Preview1 ABI and exposes it with a Kotlin API inspired from the higher-level WASI Preview2 API.
 Later the goal would be to have WASI supported directly in Kotlin/Wasm.

 KoWasm also exposes a web server API that allows to define HTTP routes and handlers in functional style.
 A lightweight HTTP client usable on frontend or backend will likely be included as well.

 ![](/images/wasmio23/slide32.png)

-If we have a deeper look to the WASI module, it is implemented by using a memory allocator API provided by Kotlin Wasm.
-It allows to make a bridge between WasmGC and the linear memory, and also leverages Kotlin/Wasm capability to import Wasm functions.
+If we have a deeper look at the WASI module, it is implemented by using a memory allocator API provided by Kotlin Wasm.
+It allows making a bridge between WasmGC and the linear memory, and also leverages Kotlin/Wasm capability to import Wasm functions.

 {{< youtube SQRJWriPc2s >}}

-Let see a demo of what it looks like to create a server-side application with KoWasm.
+Let's see a demo of what it looks like to create a server-side application with KoWasm.

 So basically you create a Kotlin multiplatform project, indicate that it targets Wasm, and declare a few dependencies on KoWasm and some Kotlin multiplatform libraries.
 We can then see our domain model illustrated here by the User data class, with related validation logic created with the [Konform](https://github.com/konform-kt/konform) multiplatform library.
 Such logic can be shared between the frontend and the backend.
 We also have a “fake” UserService class that exposes findAll and findOne functions.